-In addition to fundamental and strategic research, The Pirbright Institute's Pirbright Laboratory provides a vital service in real time at times of outbreaks of disease, both nationally and internationally.
+In addition to fundamental and strategic research, The Pirbright Institute provides expertise and capacity for laboratory investigations to monitor livestock for high consequence viral diseases and underpins global disease control efforts.
 Specifically, the Institute provides Reference Laboratories in respect of 10 exotic viral diseases of livestock.
 These Reference Laboratories work on behalf of national (Defra) and international organisations.

 Reference Laboratories have skilled and expert personnel, validated diagnostic tests, essential reagents and archive materials (viruses, antisera), and, in our case, facilities for experiments in animals, to respond to outbreaks in a timely manner.
 The principal services provided vary according to the client.

 The Pirbright Reference Laboratories provide the following services to Defra:

 - Tests to detect the pathogens or antibodies against them.
 This service is provided on a 24/7 basis

 - Modification and validation of tests to deal with new, variant forms of the pathogens

 - Laboratory characterisation of pathogens in order to determine their origin, make predictions about their likely mode of transmission and the success of different control strategies, such as vaccination